Smart Fiberglass Solutions Contact Us Now

 Material Strength Flexibility Corrosion Resistance Typical Use

-Steel Mesh Very High Low Poor Structural reinforcement
+Steel Mesh Very High Low Poor Structural reinforcement, not ideal for waterproofing layers

 Installation Best Practices for Fiberglass-Reinforced Waterproofing